-In 2023, Missouri executed the first openly transgender woman under a statute that allowed the trial judge to impose the death penalty in the wake of a deadlocked jury.
+In 2023, the first openly trans woman was executed under a Missouri statute that allowed the trial judge to impose the death penalty in the wake of a deadlocked jury.
 Only Indiana has a similar statutory provision.
-See Katie Kull, Missouri Executes Transgender Inmate Convicted of Murdering Exgirlfriend in 2003, St. Louis Post-Dispatch, Jan.
+See Katie Kull, Missouri Executes Transgender Inmate Convicted of Murdering Ex-girlfriend in 2003, ST. LOUIS POST-DISPATCH, Jan.
 4, 2023, at A1.

-An empirical study surveying almost 500 people who reported for jury duty in Orange County, California - one of only 16 counties in the country that imposed at least five death sentences between

-2010 and 2015 - found that 35% or more of the prospective jurors could have been excluded from jury service in a capital case under the Witherspoon/Witt standard and that almost a quarter of them said they would be reluctant to find the defendant guilty in a death penalty case.
+An empirical study surveying almost 500 people who reported for jury duty in Orange County, California - one of only 16 counties in the country that imposed at least five death sentences between 2010 and 2015 - found that 35% or more of the prospective jurors could have been excluded from jury service in a capital case under the Witherspoon/Witt standard and that almost a quarter of them said they would be reluctant to find the defendant guilty in a death penalty case.
 See Brandon Garrett et al., Capital Jurors in an Era of Death Penalty Decline, 126 YALE L.J.F.
 417 (2017).